• About Connective

 Establishing topical authority shows Google that your website deserves to rank well.
 Your site answers users’ questions and gives them all the information they need on a subject.
 As a result, Google shows your website to more people, and you gain more customers.

-Benefits of Topical Authority
+Benefits of topical authority

 • It Establishes Your Website (and Business) as a Trusted Source